NishchayAnand/software-engineering/Java/Java Core/Interview Questions.md

 - `double`: It is a 64-bit floating-point data type (occupies 8 bytes in memory).
 It has a precision of about 15-16 decimal digits, making it more accurate than float.

 > NOTE: Java treats decimal literals as double by default, so if you want to use a literal as a float, you need to append f or F (e.g., 3.14f).

+---

+Q. What is Stream API?

+The Stream API, introduced in Java 8, is a powerful tool for **processing collections of data in a declarative and functional style**.
+It allows for efficient and clean manipulation of data without modifying the original data source.

+---

+Q. Why was `Stream` API introduced if we already had `Collection` API?

+Because developer wanted to add new and efficient way of processing data and didn't want to alter the existing Collection API.

+---